Escherbach/Seq-Roadmap/README.md

 Effective and non-invasive sample acquisition consumables have been developed for use during COVID-19.
 For ***respiratory conditions***, swab-based anterior nasal collection systems are the natural starting point.

-### Sample Preparation

-The goal of a sample preparation step is to process the sample such that it contains the greatest possible fraction of the material of interest, absent of contaminants.
+The goal of a **sample preparation** step is to process the sample such that it contains the greatest possible fraction of the material of interest, absent of contaminants.
 Ideally, samples would require no preparation and raw samples could be loaded directly onto a sequencing instrument.
 While this could be a long-term aspiration for the field, it seems unlikely that there will be a practically useful approach within the next 5-10 years.
 Even in the most ambitious scenario, we will likely at least need to dilute the sample in a loading buffer.

 More realistically, we will need to remove contaminants and inhibitors, and may wish to remove material that is not of interest (see [Selection](http://sequencing-roadmap.org/sample-prep#selection) below).
 In this context, the conventional phenol-chloroform based extraction approaches have largely been displaced by silica beads, columns or surfaces.

 For platforms only capable of sequencing DNA (Illumina, Ion Torrent), RNA samples will also need to be converted into cDNA prior to library preparation.
 Fortunately, the isolation and cDNA conversion of RNA samples has been performed at a low cost and scale during COVID-19 and thus should not pose a significant challenge.

-### Library Preparation

 *Library preparation* refers to the subsequent preparation steps required to prepare a sample for sequencing.
 We summarize the current approaches and their complexity below: